vmagnin/hat_polykite/README.md

-# The hat polykite
+# Aperiodic monotiles

-This project generates a SVG file including a batch of *hat polykites,* using the [cairo-fortran](https://github.com/vmagnin/cairo-fortran) bindings as a fpm (Fortran Package Manager) dependency.
-The ultimate goal will be to use laser cutting to create an aperiodic puzzle.
+This project generates two SVG files including a batch of aperiodic monotiles: one with *hat polykites* and one with *Tile(1,1).* It uses the [cairo-fortran](https://github.com/vmagnin/cairo-fortran) bindings as a fpm (Fortran Package Manager) dependency.
+The ultimate goal will be to use laser cutting to create aperiodic puzzles.

 ## The ein Stein problem